 Get Training – Improve your playing and technique through rehearsals and workshops from Bravo!
 Vail’s teaching staff and musicians in residence.

 Build Friendships – Connect with a new group of young musicians through ensemble playing, music appreciation, and social activities.

-Immerse Yourself – Enjoy the full experience of attending a live orchestra performance by the Dallas Symphony Orchestra at Bravo!
+Immerse Yourself – Enjoy the full experience of attending a live orchestra performance at Bravo!
 Vail Music Festival.

 Explore the Area – Discover the natural beauty of Vail, Colorado.

 Perform a Concert – Young Musicians Day culminates in a large ensemble student performance at Bravo!
 Vail Music Festival.

 Students should be proficient at reading music and have prior experience in playing in an ensemble.
 See below for detailed prerequisites.
 Applications are required.